 Following the invasion, Reza Khan abdicates in favour of his son, Mohammad Reza Shah Pahlavi, who takes the throne on 16 September 1941.

-However, during the war, Iran experiences economic hardship, assisting the rise of the communist Tudeh Party (tudeh means masses), which also receives patronage from the Soviet Union.
+However, Iran experiences economic hardship during the war.
+The resulting privations assist the rise of the communist Tudeh Party (tudeh means masses), which also receives patronage from the Soviet Union.

-1944 - Following Reza Khan's abdication, Mossadegh returns to public life, regaining a seat in the Majlis as the first deputy for Tehran.
+1944 - Mossadegh returns to public life, regaining a seat in the Majlis as the first deputy for Tehran.
 He becomes a prominent advocate of Iranian nationalism and leader of the Jebhe-ye Melli (National Front), a coalition of secular and religious political groups.

 Among his nationalist initiatives, Mossadegh introduces a bill to stop ministers negotiating oil concessions with a foreign party without the approval of the Majlis.
 The bill is passed in December.